 In a lush and charming Auckland suburb, you’ll find One Tree Hill.

-One Tree Hill Domain is a 118-acre green space two parks with an area for tennis, lawn bowls, and archery as well as home to tons of sheep and pheasants who roam the grounds.
+One Tree Hill Domain is a 118-acre green space with an area for tennis, lawn bowls, and archery as well as home to tons of sheep and pheasants who roam the grounds.

 The most iconic part of One Tree Hill is sadly not a tree anymore but an obelisk which was unveiled in 1948 after World War II as a memorial to the Māori people.

 The hill is comprised of 3 erupted volcanic cones creating a unique landscape making this the second largest volcanic field (after Rangitoto).

 The obelisk stands 100 feet tall and can be seen from the paved footpaths below.

 The road up to the summit has been closed off to cars and is accessible on foot or by bike.

 From the summit, the views out over the city are breathtaking as you can see out and over Auckland for miles.

 Having last erupted about 60 000 years ago, the volcanic activity here is very little and visitors can feel safe while enjoying the park below as well as the views from the top.